zaboople/essay/Software/GitForAveragePeople.md

 ## The Rebase Alternative: Squash Again

 Let's return to our problem of the peer review where someone is demanding we rewrite history to their specification.
 If we squash merge our work into master, all those little commits become meaningless anyhow.
-Still, if people insist on regular merge to master, we can fix our history like so:
+Still, if people insist on a history-merge to master, we can fix our history like so:

     git checkout master;
     git branch just_for_crazy; # Make a new branch to submit for review git merge --squash my_original_branch;

-Now we can submit the *new* just_for_crazy branch in an equally new merge request, but maybe our reviewer will be annoyed with our clever workaround if there's now just one commit in our history.
+Now we can submit the *new* just_for_crazy branch in an equally new merge request, but maybe our reviewer will be annoyed with us if there's now just one commit in our history.
 No problem: Instead of immediately committing, we "unstage" our changes (AKA "un-add"):

     git reset HEAD